 - It is extremely difficult for providers to keep tabs on the numerous health plans.
-For example, it is difficult to keep up with which services are covered under each plan and how much each plan will pay for those services. - Providers must hire claims processors to bill for services and monitor receipt of payments.
-Billing practices are not standardized, and each payer establishes its own format.

-- Payments can be denied for not precisely following the requirements set by each payer. - Denied claims necessitate rebilling. - When only partial payment is received, some health plans may allow the provider to balance bill the patient for the amount the health plan did not pay.
+For example, it is difficult to keep up with which services are covered under each plan and how much each plan will pay for those services. - Providers must hire a battery of claims processors to bill for services and monitor receipt of payments.
+Billing practices are not always standardized, and each payer establishes its own format. - Payments can be denied for not precisely following the requirements set by each payer. - Denied claims necessitate rebilling. - When only partial payment is received, some health plans may allow the provider to balance bill the patient for the amount the health plan did not pay.
 Other plans prohibit balance billing.
-Even when the balance billing option is available to the provider, it triggers a new cycle of billings and collection efforts. - Providers must sometimes engage in lengthy collection efforts, including writing collection letters, turning delinquent accounts over to collection agencies, and finally writing off as bad debt amounts that cannot be collected. - Government programs have complex regulations for determining whether payment is made for services actually delivered.
+Even when the balance billing option is available to the provider, it triggers a new cycle of billings and collection efforts. - Providers must sometimes engage in lengthy collection efforts, including writing collection letters, turning delinquent accounts over to collection agencies, and finally writing off as bad debt amounts that cannot be collected.

+• Government programs have complex regulations for determining whether payment is made for services actually delivered.
 Medicare, for example, requires that each provider maintain lengthy documentation on services provided.
 Medicaid is known for lengthy delays in paying providers.

-It is generally believed that the United States spends far more on administrative costs-costs associated with billing, collections, bad debts, and maintaining medical records-than the national health care systems in other countries.
+It is generally believed that the United States spends far more on administrative costs-that is the costs associated with billing, collections, bad debts, and maintaining medical records-than the national health care systems in other countries.
+However, estimates of cost differentials between the US health care system and single-payer systems have been the subject of considerable controversy (Kahn et al. 2005).